Academic Services

 • After registering for their final term, apply for graduation in CampS.

-• See their academic advisor, faculty advisor, and course instructor at the first sign of academic difficulty.
+• See their advisors and course instructor at the first sign of academic difficulty.

 • Understand academic policies and become familiar with important deadlines.